 Part D Spending and Financing

-Financing for Part D comes from general revenues (73%), beneficiary premiums (15%), and state contributions (11%).
+Financing for Part D comes from general revenues (74%), beneficiary premiums (14%), and state contributions (11%).
 The monthly premium paid by enrollees is set to cover 25.5% of the cost of standard drug coverage.
-Medicare subsidizes the remaining 74.5%, based on bids submitted by plans for their expected benefit payments.
+Medicare subsidizes the remainder, based on bids submitted by plans for their expected benefit payments.
 Higher-income Part D enrollees pay a larger share of standard Part D costs, ranging from 35% to 85%, depending on income.

-For 2019, Medicare’s actuaries estimate that Part D plans will receive direct subsidy payments averaging $296 per enrollee overall and $2,337 for enrollees receiving the LIS; employers are expected to receive, on average, $553 for retirees in employer-subsidy plans.
-Part D plans’ potential total losses or gains are limited by risk-sharing arrangements with the federal government (“risk corridors”).
-Plans also receive additional risk-adjusted payments based on the health status of their enrollees and reinsurance payments for very high-cost enrollees.
+For 2024, Medicare’s actuaries estimate that Part D plans will receive direct subsidy payments averaging $383 per enrollee overall, $2,588 for enrollees receiving the LIS, and $1,153 in reinsurance payments for very high-cost enrollees; employers are expected to receive, on average, $591 for retirees in employer-subsidy plans.
+Part D plans also receive additional risk-adjusted payments based on the health status of their enrollees, and plans’ potential total losses or gains are limited by risk-sharing arrangements with the federal government (“risk corridors”).

 Issues for the Future

-Understanding how well Part D is meeting the needs of people on Medicare will be informed by ongoing monitoring of the Part D plan marketplace, assessing coverage and costs for high-cost biologics and other specialty drugs, and evaluating the impact of the drug benefit on Medicare beneficiaries’ out-of-pocket spending and health outcomes.
+Understanding how well Part D continues to meet the needs of people on Medicare as the various provisions of the Inflation Reduction Act are implemented will be informed by ongoing analysis of the Part D plan marketplace, formulary coverage and costs for new and existing medications, and trends in Medicare beneficiaries’ out-of-pocket drug spending.